agun36/alx-system_engineering-devops/0x0D-web_stack_debugging_0/README.md

+#By Agun Akindele
 0x0D.
 Web stack debugging #0
 DevOps
 SysAdmin
 Scripting
 Debugging
 By: Sylvain Kalache, co-founder at Holberton School
 Weight: 1
 Project will start Aug 28, 2023 6:00 AM, must end by Aug 30, 2023 6:00 AM
 Checker will be released at Aug 29, 2023 6:00 PM
 An auto review will be launched at the deadline Concepts
 For this project, we expect you to look at these concepts:

 Network basics
 Docker
 Web stack debugging

 Background Context
 The Webstack debugging series will train you in the art of debugging.
 Computers and software rarely work the way we want (that’s the “fun” part of the job!).